Patsho: Demography

 As per 2011 Indian Census, the total population of the village is 2117, out of which 1060 are male and 1057 female.

-Literacy rate

-According to the 2011 Indian census, the literacy rate of this village is 54.87%.
-In Pathso Male literacy stands at 58.07% while female literacy rate was 51.60%.
+Recreation

+Recreational activities in Patsho center on traditional festivals, outdoor engagement, community Music & cultural events and sports, though infrastructure remains quite limited.

+Outdoor activities

+With the topographical features itself endowed difficult terrain, hiking and trekking is a natural choice for outdoor activities.
+Some places known for these are Longsheu king located miles away from Yokau village, the Langnyu river and the prominent Mount Khülio-King sited on the eastern edge.

+Music & cultural events

+The village itself is known for folkdance and folksongs, hence during cultural events like Tsoukum, Khautsauhsie etc. are the best activities to be involved for recreation which usually takes place at Shiemong Circus, the historic warrior's playground.
+As the time goes by, the traditional music is going through transformation with the mixture of folksong and modern music known as folkfusion.

+Sports

+Football, volley ball and Badminton are the most played sports in the village.
+However football is usually played at Khaushiu public ground, Pathso Town public ground and the futsal located nearby, all slightly away from the village.
+Badminton is still played outdoor due to lack of indoor facilities and the volleyball usually played at Shiemong circus.

 Transportation

 Air

 The nearest airport is Jorhat Airport in Assam located around 250 kilometres from the village.
 There is a helipad in Noklak, the distance from Patsho to Noklak is 37 km.

 Rail

-The nearest railway stations are Amguri railway station and Jorhat Town railway station located around 206 kilometres and 243 kilometres from the village respectively.
+The nearest railway stations are Dimapur railway station, Amguri railway station and Jorhat Town railway station located around 300 kilometres to 350 kilometres from the village.

 Road

 The village is connected with roads.
 The Patsho Road passes through the district alongside other intra-district roads.
 The NH 202 and NH 702B are the nearest highways to the village.
 Both the highways pass through Tuensang.